-Including any of the nine discriminatory grounds mentioned in Equality Legislation (gender including transgender, civil status, family status, sexual orientation, religion, age, disability, race, and membership of the Traveller community).
+Including any of the nine discriminatory grounds mentioned in Equality Legislation (gender including transgender, civil status, family status, sexual orientation, religion, age, disability, race and membership of the Traveller community).

-Homophobic and Transphobic Spreading rumours about a person's sexual orientation Taunting a person of a different sexual orientation Name calling e.g., Gay, queer, lesbianused in a derogatory manner Physical intimidation or attacks Threats Use of slurs.
-Race, nationality, ethnic background, and membership of the Traveller community Discrimination, prejudice, comments or insults about colour, nationality, culture, social class, religious beliefs, ethnic or traveller background, neighbourhood where student lives.
-Exclusion based on any of the above Relational This involves manipulating relationships as a means of bullying.
-Behaviours include: Malicious gossip Isolation & exclusion Ignoring Excluding from the group Taking someone's friends away "Bitching" Spreading rumours Breaking confidence Talking loud enough so that the victim can hear The "look" Use or terminology such as 'nerd' in a derogatory way Sexual Unwelcome or inappropriate sexual comments or touching Harassment Webcam Blackmail Special Educational Needs, Disability Name calling Taunting others because of their disability or learning needs Taking advantage of some pupils' vulnerabilities and limited capacity to recognise and defend themselves against bullying Taking advantage of some pupils' vulnerabilities and limited capacity to understand social situations and social cues.
+Sexual Ignoring Excluding from the group Taking someone's friends away "Bitching" Spreading rumours Breaking confidence Talking loud enough so that the victim can hear The "look" Use or terminology such as 'nerd' in a derogatory way Unwelcome or inappropriate sexual comments or touching Harassment Webcam Blackmail Special Educational Needs, Disability Name calling Taunting others because of their disability or learning needs Taking advantage of some pupils' vulnerabilities and limited capacity to recognise and defend themselves against bullying Taking advantage of some pupils' vulnerabilities and limited capacity to understand social situations and social cues.
 Mimicking a person's disability Setting others up for ridicule